jei3m/FreeCodeCamp-Learning/README.md

 - **March 3, 2025 (It's my Birthday! 🥳)**
     - Completed: Learn HTML by Building a Cat Photo App
     - Completed: Learn Basic CSS by Building a Cafe Menu
+    - Completed: Learn CSS Colors by Building a Set of Colored Markers
+    - Completed: Learn HTML Forms by Building a Registration Form
+    - Completed: Survey Form
+    - Completed: Learn the CSS Box Model by Building a Rothko Painting
+    - Completed: Learn the CSS Flexbox by Building a Photo Gallery